 3. Wahiba Sands:

 Are you ready for a night of watching the sun set over golden and orange sand dunes awaiting the stars to start shining in the dark navy sky?
 The Wahiba Sand Dunes in eastern Oman are made of huge mountain dunes that could be over 92 meters high.
 You can camp for a more relaxed day or you can explore the beautiful desert on the back of a camel or if you’d like, you can rent a jeep to leisurely cruise through at your own pace.

 The Muscat main market is a shopper’s paradise.
 The souk is packed with shops, stalls and booths selling everything you can think of.
 The souk is massive and is mostly an indoor market with a few shops dotted outside.
 You will find everything you want from jewels to traditional handicrafts and souvenirs.
 One important tip is to always negotiate the prices, that’s what markets are for.

 This Arab Asian country is officially known as the State of Qatar, it is located on the northeastern coast of the Arabian Peninsula and its only land border is with Saudi Arabia.
 Qatar has the world’s third largest natural gas reserves and oil reserves and is the world’s largest exporter of liquified natural gas.
 Qatar was classified by the UN as being a country of high human development and the capital is Doha.

 1. Film City:

-Located in the middle of the Qatari dessert, this city is a mock village that was built for a television series or a film.
+Located in the middle of the Qatari desert, this city is a mock village that was built for a television series or a film.
 The city is a replica of a traditional Bedouin village and is completely deserted which adds more mystique to the area.
-The village is located in the secluded dessert peninsula of Zekreet and visitors are free to walk through the streets of the small village and climb the turrets.
+The village is located in the secluded desert peninsula of Zekreet and visitors are free to walk through the streets of the small village and climb the turrets.

 2. Al-Thakira Mangroves Forest: